gazaskygeeks/Coding-Foundations-course/coursebook/week8/project-rules.md

 - If using a private API key, you won't be able to deploy to GitHub pages (if you're not using an API key, go for it!)
 - Don't repeat yourself!
 Try to reuse and refactor bits of existing code where possible.
-- Minimise DOM manipulation to keep your app efficient
+- Minimise DOM manipulation to keep your app efficient.
+- Follow the general rules [here](https://github.com/GSG-FC02/General-rules)